Policy Lapse

 There are several reasons why a policy may lapse.
 The most common reasons are listed below:

 • A life insurance policy may lapse for several reasons: the most common cause being non-payment of premiums.
-The policy becomes inactive when you miss premium payments and do not clear them within the grace period.
+The policy becomes inactive when you miss premium payments and do not clear them within the revival period.
 However, there are other factors that can also contribute to a lapse

 • Lack of Communication with the Insurer: If you have changed your phone number, address, or email without informing your insurer, you may miss important reminders about upcoming premium payments, increasing the risk of policy lapse.